 In addition, researchers should make themselves familiar with the university research policies maintained by the Provost's Office.

-When requesting FACULTY status during sign-up, you must have a faculty appointment or your request may be rejected.
+When requesting FACULTY status during sign-up, you must have a Harvard faculty appointment or your request may be rejected.
 Faculty accounts have additional controls and privileges and are provided only to those with faculty appointments.
-If you have a non-faculty appointment but with PI rights, you should select the job title closest to your appointment (STAFF, POSTDOC [aka RESEARCHER], etc.).
-Once your account is created, you can contact us about any additional privileges you might need.
+If you have a non-faculty appointment but with PI rights, you should select the job title closest to your appointment (STAFF, POSTDOC / RESEARCHER], etc.) Once your account is created, you can contact us about any additional privileges you might need.

 - FAS - Research Computing is primarily funded by the Faculty of Arts and Sciences.
-As such, active FAS affiliates (faculty, staff, researchers, post-docs, etc.) qualify for an RC account and general cluster use at no cost to their department.
+As such, active FAS affiliates (faculty, staff, researchers, post-docs, etc.) qualify for an RC account and general cluster use.
+FAS manages the cost, so there is no cost to their department for access.
 Additional dedicated storage, hardware or software may incur charges.

 - SEAS - Research Computing has an arrangement with the School of Engineering and Applied Sciences to provide high performance computing resources and accounts for many of their researchers and classes.
 Additional dedicated storage, hardware or software may incur charges.

 - HCSPH - Research Computing has an arrangement with the Harvard T. H. Chan School of Public Health to provide cluster access.
 Accounts for faculty, staff, researchers and other appointed user are billed to HCSPH.
-Accounts for students under a PI who has an RC account are at no charge.
 For more details and account sign-up instructions, please see our dedicated HCSPH overview and Q&A pages.

 - HMS - The Harvard Medical School maintains its own cluster (Orchestra).
-You can find more information from them at: https://rc.hms.harvard.edu/#orchestra
+You can find more information from them at: https://rc.hms.harvard.edu/#orchestra.
+HMS faculty who wish to establish a lab group on the FAS cluster can sign up for an account and we will be in touch to discuss access and billing.